 5. Master’s in Journalism

 Master's programs in journalism help students focus on developing their reporting, writing, and communication skills for a variety of careers.
 These programs are typically a good fit for curious students who love conducting investigative research, enjoy interviewing subjects, and are strong public speakers.

 While this degree can lead you toward careers that contribute to the public good, it happens to be one of the worst master's degrees for those looking to earn a high return on their educational investment.
 Additionally, the master's of journalism leads to many careers where the number of available positions is decreasing over time.

 Many journalism master's degree-holders pursue work as reporters, correspondents, and broadcast news analysts.
 Often referred to as journalists, they may work for print or television news sources by conducting interviews, writing articles or news stories, and keeping up with the latest developments in local, regional, or national news.

 The job outlook, however, for professional journalists does not look positive.
-The BLS projects that available positions in this area will decrease by 11% by 2029.
+The BLS projects that available positions in this area will rise by just 6% by 2030.
 Additionally, the median annual wage for reporters, correspondents, and broadcast news analysts is only $49,300.

 What to study instead: Master’s in Public Relations and Advertising

 With a master's in public relations and advertising, you'll get the chance to hone your communication skills and writing.
 You study how to create effective content for a variety of media formats, project management, marketing, and brand promotion.

 With this diverse training, you will qualify for a greater number of high-paying jobs than journalism degree-holders.
 Based on the information provided by the BLS, a graduate degree in public relations and advertising could be one of the best paying master's degrees today.